 The vagueness of this law is often used as a defense by criminal defense attorneys at The Law Place when they are protecting their clients against charges for failing to obey a lawful order in St. Petersburg.

-For a free legal consultation with a failure to obey lawful order lawyer serving Port Charlotte, call 941-444-4444
+For a free legal consultation with a failure to obey lawful order lawyer serving St. Petersburg, call 941-444-4444

 Who Can Give a Lawful Order?

 Not everyone can give what is known as a “lawful order.”
 Below is a list of the people who can give a lawful order under Florida Statute 316.072:

 - Any law enforcement officer, such as deputy sheriffs, state troopers, and municipal police officers.